Ghostkey-Project/Ghostkey/hardware/XIAO SAMD21 (Lone)/main/README_UNIFIED.md

    - Make sure SCRIPT_MODE is set correctly for your file type
    - View Serial Monitor for command execution logs

+3. **Keyboard layout issues:**
+   - Use Direct ASCII Mode by placing `test-layout.txt` on the SD card first to diagnose the issue
+   - Try using `shift-key-test.txt` if you're having issues specifically with SHIFT combinations
+   - Consider updating `layout-utils.h` if certain characters still don't work properly

+4. **Key combination problems:**
+   - Place `key-combo-test.txt` on your SD card to diagnose key combination issues
+   - Increase the delay values in the code if keys are still not being recognized
+   - Check the serial output to see if the combinations are being properly processed

-3. **LED_RX flashing continuously:**
+5. **LED_RX flashing continuously:**
    - This indicates an error reading the SD card
    - Check SD card connections
    - Try reformatting the SD card
    - Serial Monitor will show specific SD card errors

-4. **Keyboard layout issues:**
-   - If characters are not typing correctly, make sure USE_LAYOUT_INDEPENDENT is set to true
-   - For special characters not supported in layout-independent mode, you may need to modify the character mapping

 ## Extending the Code